The Lodi Area XC Ski Club was formed in November, 2005, with the

 ATHLETE'S SPOTLIGHT: Thana Zoske

-Thana is an eigth grade middle school skier for
+Thana is an ninth grade high school skier for Ice

-pursuit race at State and finished 13th overall.
+pursuit race at State and finished 13th overall last

 Ski Team News